 Below, Di Girolamo Campbell shares what you need to know in order to finish this chore as effortlessly as possible, from how to tackle stains and pre-cleaning, to how to preserve colors and fibers.
 With her help, this is one chore you won’t mind crossing off your list.

 What to Know Before Getting Started

 Clean according to the weather.
 “Pick a time to clean your rugs when there will be a few consecutive sunny and hot days.
-Don’t clean your rug during rainy season,” she says.
+Don’t clean your rug during the rainy season,” she says.
 “It may be easier to clean your rugs outdoors, and the sunshine and warm air will help them dry quickly and thoroughly.”